amangoyal2339/vigilant-broccoli/README.md

 # vigilant-broccoli
 Android Client for Amrita Hostel Management System(AHMS) :mortar_board:

-This app is mock version of the AHMS app which helps maintaining records of Hostelers .
-Using this app,the invigilator can check whether the students has stayback or not , with complete details of that student .
+This app is mock version of the AHMS app which helps maintaining records of hostelers .
+Using this app, the invigilator can check whether the students has stayback or not , with complete details of that student .
 This app can also Add and delete student profile (but that is under maintaince ) .
 This app has three sections ADD,SCAN,DELETE .
 SCAN is the place were the user has to enter roll number of the respective student to get the details .